Points-of-Tango/points-of-tango.github.io/events.md

 #### 9.1 Mobile App - Organisers View

 From the mobile application, the organiser can see a special section where all attendants are listed.
 It is possible to perform actions over registrations/applications like:
-- List all attendants, filter by status.
+- List all attendants, filter by status and search by attendant name.
-- Accept or reject an application
-- View payment Orders per buyer.
+- View payment Orders per attendant.
+- List orders by promoter.
+- Accept or reject an applications.
 - Accept or Reject pending orders.
 - Refund Orders.
-- List orders by promoter.
-- Any details about each registration process.
+- Fetch any details about each registration process.

 #### 9.2 Web App - Dashboard

-Access to the same information that it is possible from the App and also take the same actions, but from a more comfortable view, on desktop instead from the mobile screen.
-Furthermore, it is possible to see all described on 9.1 but also the web platform offers chart options which are not present on the mobile version, such us:
+Access to the same information than the App and take the same actions (all included on 9.1) with a more comfortable view, on desktop instead from the mobile screen.
+Furthermore, from Web platform it is possible to see all described above plus offers chart options which are not present on the mobile version, such us:
-- Line Chart which describes the "Likes" of an event across the time.
+- Line Chart which describes the "Likes" of the event across the time (how many 'likes' per day or per week)
 - Pie Chart to show attendances on each activity and overall the event.
 - Pie Chart to show event attendants filtered by Country and/or by Role.